Pylons/pyramid/docs/designdefense.rst

 often useful to be able to modify an application for a particular deployment in a less invasive way.

-When you use :mod:`repoze.bfg`, if you follow the set of rules defined in :ref:`extending_chapter`, you don't need to *make* your application
+If you don't want to think about :mod:`repoze.bfg` application extensibility at all, you needn't.
+You can ignore extensibility entirely.
+However, if you follow the set of rules defined in :ref:`extending_chapter`, you don't need to *make* your application
 extensible: any application you write in the framework just *is* automatically extensible at a basic level.
 The mechanisms that deployers use to extend it will be necessarily coarse: typically,